Looking for vegan Valentine's Day candy? These are some cute options that you can find at a regular grocery store or online.

-One other addendum: companies sometimes change their recipes without warning.
+One addendum: companies sometimes change their recipes without warning.
 As of this writing, these candies were vegan.

 The Smarties I'm talking about here are the ones you find in the U.S. They're a wafer candy, not a chocolate candy.
 Smarties by Nestlé, which you can finding the E.U., are not vegan.